Kyle Laybutt: 2017

 On 11 February, Laybutt kicked the game-winning field goal in an 11-10 pre-season trial win over the Sydney Roosters.
 After starting the season once again with the Blackhawks, Laybutt represented the Queensland Residents, scoring a try in their 36-6 win over the New South Wales Residents team.

 In Round 15 of the 2017 NRL season, Laybutt made his NRL debut against the Melbourne Storm at AAMI Park.
 On 6 September, he re-signed with the North Queensland club until the end of the 2018 NRL season.

 2018

 Laybutt spent the 2018 season playing for North Queensland's feeder club, the Mackay Cutters.
 On 13 September 2018, he was announced by North Queensland as one of nine players leaving the club at the end of the 2018 season.

 On 6 October, Laybutt came off the bench for the PNG Prime Minister's XIII and scored a try in their loss to the Prime Minister's XIII.

 2021

 In 2021, Laybutt underwent pre-season training with North Queensland before returning to the Blackhawks.
 He later re-joined North Queensland's squad on a training contract until the end of the season and was named as a reserve in their Round 14 game against Manly.

+2025

+On 8 January 2025, Laybutt announced his retirement from the NRL.
+Laybutt played for the Southern Suburbs Bulls in the Townsville District Rugby League A Grade competition, appearing in their grand final win.
+In October, Laybutt was selected for the PNG Prime Minister's XIII.